What Are My Negative Emotions Telling Me?

 Negative emotions.
 The term itself evokes feelings of discomfort, annoyance, or even dread.
 We often view them as unwanted visitors, something to be suppressed or ignored.

-However, these sensations, as unpleasant as they may feel, serve a crucial purpose: communication.
+However, as unpleasant as they may feel, these sensations serve a crucial purpose: communication.

-Just like a physical pain signal indicates an underlying issue, negative emotions are messages from your inner world, urging you to pay attention to something amiss.
+Just like a physical pain signal indicates an underlying issue, negative emotions are messages from your inner world urging you to pay attention to something amiss.

-It’s important to first acknowledge that the categorization of emotions as “positive” or “negative” is often an oversimplification.
+It’s important first to acknowledge that the categorization of emotions as “positive” or “negative” is often an oversimplification.
 They exist on a spectrum, and their intensity and context determine their impact on our lives.

 While joy and excitement are generally considered positive, experiencing them excessively can be just as disruptive.
 Similarly, sadness, often deemed negative, can be a natural and healthy response to loss or disappointment.